kaushalprasadhial/face-recognition/README.md

 used transfer learning for the perpose of this assingment. trained the model by keeping the top layers unfrozen and other layers frozen

-compiled the model by using Adam optimize with learning rate equal to 1e-5, categorical_crossentropy is used as the loss function and categorical_accuracy as the Evaluation Metric
+compiled the model by using Adam optimizer with learning rate equal to 1e-5, categorical_crossentropy is used as the loss function and categorical_accuracy as the Evaluation Metric

 categorical_accuracy checks to see if the index of the maximal true value is equal to the index of the maximal predicted value.